 The flu season is shaping up to be one of the worst in recent history.
-While the number of hospitalizations are up across the country, so too, are deaths — especially among the most susceptible groups, the young and the elderly.
+While the number of hospitalizations is up across the country, so too, are deaths — especially among the most susceptible groups, the young and the elderly.

 According to the CDC, there are some important steps we can take to lower your chances of getting the flu and minimizing the effects if you do get the bug.